diogoab/plana-infos/README.md

 ```
 $ curl -X GET http://%yourip/host%:5000/
 ```
-4. The application should be a web server that returns a JSON response, when its `/` URL path is accessed:
+4. The application returns the JSON response when its /URL path is accessed:

 and this respose
 ```json